When a girl becomes a Kumari goddess …

 On my visits to Samita’s home I asked of things like the internet, Facebook and school friends.
 One is aware of them naturally.
 And no doubt one will perhaps one day be able to participate in them as well.
 My website stickers placed on the back of the photographs will also, maybe, one day direct a girl I once knew as the Kumari to this place you read now.
 A place that is my home from home and my legacy.

 Whilst here, the faint whispers of childhood memories might be rekindled for a young girl and her family.
 For surrounding Samita are a loving family that are there for her.
 To say her mother dotes over her protectively is an understatement.
 Once her time as a Kumari is over Samita will return to school under the guidance of parents who know their daughter well.

-Nepal is changing as is the life of a Kumari.
+Nepal is changing, as is the life of a Kumari.
 Old tales are being replaced by modern dictates.
-I hope Samita’s future will be that of the new generation of Nepalese who will have access to and embrace knowledge.
+I hope Samita’s future will be that of the new generation of Nepali who will have access to and embrace knowledge.
 With this comes understanding and yet more questions.
 I am sure she will do well based on this her upbringing.

 I do however fear in the near future the three main Kumari’s will become permanent tourist attractions in Nepal.
 Seeing today’s Nepal I have little doubt that this will indeed become fact.
 I wish it not to be the case.

 And yes, I am aware that I too may have contributed to this.
 However, much like my first desire to never write about Nepal and keep it a secret from mass tourism.
 It is a foolish notion.
 Sooner or later this matter is bound to happen.

 So my take on easing my conscious is to perform an additional role in trying to respectfully preserve some of this golden past.